What Loan Questions to Ask Lender?

 4) How do I land the loan?

 You need to know what you have to do in order to be able to procure the loan.
-In certain cases basic information such as income statement and credit scores is enough.
-However, in some cases you may have to get copies of your bank statement or tax returns.
-This will prove the amount of assets at your disposal and the amount of money you are making every month.
+In certain cases, basic information such as income statement and credit scores is enough.
+However, in some cases, you may have to get copies of your bank statement or tax returns.
+This will prove the number of assets at your disposal and the amount of money you are making every month.

 5) How much is the Application Fee?